alangrainger/obsidian-air-quotes/README.md

 ### Will you add images or other features to ePub import

-EPub import is currently considered feature-complete for the purpose of importing an ePub file to use as source text for quotes.
+EPub import is considered feature-complete for the purpose of importing an ePub file to use as source text for quotes.
 If someone wants to code a feature up and submit a Pull Request, I'll have a look at it, but I have no current plans to add anything additional myself to the ePub import.

-For more advanced control of your ePub to Markdown import you can use one of the many existing full-featured tools, such as [Pandoc](https://pandoc.org/) or [Calibre](https://calibre-ebook.com/).
+For more advanced control of your import you can use one of the many existing fully-featured ePub to Markdown tools, such as [Pandoc](https://pandoc.org/) or [Calibre](https://calibre-ebook.com/).